 - 1. Graduate candidates must abide by the Georgia Professional Practices Code of Ethics. - 2.
-Have a cumulative minimum GPA of 3.0, meeting Satisfactory Academic Progress requirements. - 3.
-Earn a minimum graduate grade of "B" (grade point of 3.0 on a 4.0 scale), or "S" (Satisfactory) in each graduate-level course taken as a graduate student. - 4.
-MEd and EdS graduate candidates may take no more than 12 credit hours in a single semester. - 5.
+Claim Enrollment with the Georgia Professional Standards Commission. - 3.
+Have a cumulative minimum GPA of 3.0, meeting Satisfactory Academic Progress requirements. - 4.
+Earn a minimum graduate grade of "B" (grade point of 3.0 on a 4.0 scale), or "S" (Satisfactory) in each graduate-level course taken as a graduate student. - 5.
+Complete six clock hours of Educational Leadership Coaching per semester. - 6.
+MEd and EdS graduate candidates may take no more than 12 credit hours in a single semester. - 7.
+Any student who does not pass the RSC 600/EDU 601 course during their first attempt must retake the course during the next available offering.
+Failure to take and pass the course during the next available offering may result in an administrative withdrawal from courses and/or the program. - 8.
 Professional dispositions will be assessed throughout the program.
 A graduate candidate must maintain an acceptable rating.
 For any dispositional deficiencies that are identified, a Professional Development Plan will be implemented.
 Professional Development Plans may require more experience, coursework, counseling, or remediation be implemented at any time during the student's career at Thomas University.
-Satisfactory progress on the Professional Development Plan must be achieved to continue in the program. - 6.
+Satisfactory progress on the Professional Development Plan must be achieved to continue in the program. - 9.
 Any Thomas University professor who observes a candidate having difficulty with academic writing may refer that candidate to the Program Director for review.
 Consequently, a candidate may be required to take RSC 507(Academic Writing), in addition to other program requirements.
 Candidates may continue their regular program of study while taking RSC 507 with permission of the Program Director.
 After satisfactorily completing RSC 507, a candidate may be referred for a second review, and the candidate may be required to repeat the course based on the outcome of the review.
-Failure to satisfactorily complete RSC 507 at the first available opportunity after the requirement is added to the candidate's program of study may result in program dismissal. - 7.
+Failure to satisfactorily complete RSC 507 at the first available opportunity after the requirement is added to the candidate's program of study may result in program dismissal. - 10.
 Any Thomas University professor who observes a candidate having difficulty with teacher candidate's content knowledge, pedagogical skill, and/or ethical practices may submit a Disposition Deficiency form to refer that candidate to the Division of Education Assessment Committee for review.
 Consequently, a candidate may be required to take EDU 399 (Education Professional Support and Development), in addition to other program requirements.
 Candidates may continue their regular program of study while taking EDU 399 with permission of the Division Chair.
 After satisfactorily completing EDU 399, a candidate may be referred for a second review, and the candidate may be required to repeat the course based on the outcome of the review.
 Failure to satisfactorily complete EDU 399 at the first available opportunity after the requirement is added to the candidate's program of study may result in program dismissal.